Inpatient Drug Rehab

 - A range of assessments will be conducted during medical detox.
 These will help providers determine the severity of the addiction, its underlying causes, the issues in life led to addiction and the damage the addiction has done.
 The assessments will help providers develop an individualized treatment plan that addresses unique needs, issues and challenges.

 Step Two of Inpatient Drug Rehab: Treating the Addiction

 Once detox is complete, attention turns to treating the addiction.
 Addiction is far more complex than dependence, and it requires a holistic approach to treatment for the best outcomes, according to the Substance Abuse and Mental Health Services Administration.3 A holistic approach involves treating issues of body, mind and spirit for whole-person healing.
 A variety of both traditional and complementary therapies in both group and individual settings are used to achieve this.

 Traditional Therapies in Treatment

 Traditional therapies are those that have been shown through research to effectively treat addiction.
 Traditional therapies include:

-Pharmacotherapy, or the use of medications, which can help treat various aspects of addiction, including cravings and co-occurring mental or medical illnesses.
+Or the use of medications, can help treat various aspects of addiction, including cravings and co-occurring mental or medical illnesses.